-On becoming a monk, thou engagest to use the medicament of cow's This ordinance thou must observe to the end of life.
-Hence the following things [hindu remedies] are superfluities :-
+3. On becoming a monk, thou enserve to the end of life.
+Hence the M .- Let the reverend assembly hear following things [hindu remedies] are

-\It is one of the thirty-two ordinances of the Brotherhood, that these robes must be made of rags found in burying-places, etc., which have been stripped from dead bodies before interment or burning,-TR.
+"It is one of the thirty-two ordinances of the Brotherhood, that these robes must be made of rags found in burying-places, etc., which have been stripped from dead bodies before interment or burning .- TR.

-†This is supposed by most of the eastern nations to be a very efficacious medicament.
+This is supposed by most of the eastern nations to be a very efficacious medicament.
 The buddhists, however, do not attribute the same wonderful properties to it which the hindus do [who hold the cow sacred].
-By the buddhists it is used chiefly on account of its cheapness, and it is hence regarded as the medicine of the poorest and lowest classes of the people.
+By the buddhists it is used chiefly on ac-count of its cheapness, and it is hence re-garded as the medicine of the poorest and lowest classes of the people.
+The monks lowest classes of the people.
 The monks [among the southern buddhists] are directed to use it for the same reason.-TR.
 This brahmanic medicament (!) is, at this day, wholly unknown to, or ignored by the majority of buddhists.
-In Europe and the United States, animal (or human) urine is, by all classes, held to be a most efficacious medicament.
-To illustrate: "Health and Home" (edited by W. H. Hale, M. D., Chicago, Ill.), Novemb.
+In Europe and the majority of buddhists.
+In Europe and the United States, ânimal (or human) urine is, by all classes, held to be a most efficacious medicament.
+To illustrate: "Health and Home" (edited by W. H. Hale, M. D., Chi-cago, Ill.), Novemb.
 1890, prescribes human urine for freckles (p.
 328) and for ague (p.
-347); and some Pharmacopæias contain far nastier stuffs.
-This being the case, we praise Samuel Hahnemann, use his attenuated medicaments, and-survive !- En.
+347); and some Pharmacopic as contain far nastier stuffs.
+This being the case, we praise Samuel Hahnemann, use his attenpraise Samuel Hahnemann, use his attenuated medicaments, and-survive !-ED.

-\&quot;To be at sea," a phrase frequent in the writings of the buddhists, means to be still in a state of transmigration.
-To be admitted into the Brotherhood, means to be put on shore, or into the direct road to NIRVA-NA .- TR.
+\&quot;To be at sea." a phrase frequent in the writings of the buddhists, means to be still in a state of transmigration.
+To be admitted into the Brotherhood, means to be put on shore, or into the direct road to NIRVA-NA.-TR.

 Clarified butter.
 Fresh butter.
-Oil.
-Honey.
-And the juice of the sugarcane.
-They are, sir.
+Oil. tained Arhathood, pretend to attain-Honey.
+And the juice of the sugarcane. ments which he possesses not, neither They are, sir.